Torristas and Molinistas: Background

-Art Torres and Richard Alatorre in 1975.
+Art Torres and Richard Alatorre in 1975 while in the California State Assembly.
 The two would be the co-architects of the Eastside political machine.

 Eastside Los Angeles generally refers to neighborhoods east of the Los Angeles River that are predominantly Mexican American, including the neighborhoods Boyle Heights, El Sereno, and Lincoln Heights.
 The area was predominantly Mexican American, but had little elected representation in any legislature.
 In 1949, a coalition of Black, Jewish and Latino voters elected Mexican-American Ed Roybal to the Los Angeles City Council with support from the Community Service Organization.
 The district Roybal represented, the 9th district, spanned from the Eastside down to South Los Angeles.
 After winning an election to become a U.S. Representative, Roybal supported the appointment of Gilbert W. Lindsay, an African-American, to his seat, although he previously requested that there be a special election.

 By the 1970s, Mexican Americans had started being elected to the State Legislatures, with Alex P. Garcia being the first from Los Angeles in 1968.
 Two more Mexican American men from Los Angeles were elected to the California State Assembly: Richard Alatorre to the 48th district in 1972 and Art Torres to the 56th district in 1974.
 This gave the two men a power base in Eastside and Latino politics in Los Angeles, and they would become co-architects of the Eastside political machine.

 Feud

 California State Legislature

 Molina in 1982.
-Her decision to run for the against Richard Polanco would cause the feud to start.
+Her decision to run for the Assembly against Richard Polanco would cause the feud to start.

 In 1981, the districts of the California State Assembly were reapportioned based on the 1980 United States census, with the 56th State Assembly district being redrawn.
 In November 1982, Latino candidates held a closed-door meeting to decide who would run for the seats.
 It was decided that Assemblymember Art Torres would run for the 24th State Senate district against Alex P. Garcia, Richard Polanco would run for the 56th Assembly seat vacated by Torres, and Assemblymember Matthew G. Martínez and former UNESCO ambassador Esteban Torres would run in two congressional districts.
 Gloria Molina, a former aide to Torres, Assembly Speaker Willie Brown, and President Jimmy Carter, approached Torres and Alatorre about running in the 56th Assembly District.
 Torres encouraged Molina to run for the assembly seat that he occupied.
 However, she was told that Polanco was the chosen candidate and that she should not run.
 Molina decided to run anyway, defeating Polanco in the Democratic primary and winning the seat.
 This victory established her own power base and created a path for other Chicanas to follow, but also created a rift between her and the Eastside politicos.
 Supporters of Art Torres and Richard Alatorre, part of the Eastside political machine, called themselves Torristas and were described as favoring "expensive suits, blunt words, fancy dinners, and backroom deals."
 Supporters of Gloria Molina, known as Molinistas, were characterized as "pragmatic do-gooders" who "believed in people power above caciques."